Acura TLX Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 U.S. average insurance rates for an Acura TLX are $1,360 a year including full coverage.
-Comprehensive insurance costs an estimated $258, collision insurance costs $484, and liability costs around $460.
-A policy with just liability insurance costs as low as $510 a year, and coverage for high-risk drivers costs $2,960 or more.
-Teens pay the highest rates at up to $5,210 a year.
+Comprehensive insurance costs an estimated $258 each year, collision insurance costs $484, and liability coverage is $460.
+Liability-only insurance costs around $510 a year, and high-risk driver insurance costs $2,960 or more.
+Teen drivers pay the highest rates at up to $5,210 a year.

 Average premium for full coverage: $1,360